AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2020-12-09-python-int-objects.md

 sudo python -m pyperf system tune
 ```

 A comparison generated using `pyperformance` between the v3.9.1 build and the version without pre-allocated integers can be found [here](/assets/docs/default_vs_no_int_comparison.txt).
 The latter is significantly[^7] slower on almost all benchmarks.
 A comparison between the v3.9.1 build and a version with PAIOC range $[-10^6, 10^6]$ is given [here](/assets/docs/default_vs_wide_int_comparison.txt).
 This too is significantly slower on all benchmarks, probably due to the time taken for PAIOC (the `python_startup` benchmarks are more than 20x slower).
-We will have to balance the additional start-up time incurred from increasing the range with the speed-up gained due to fewer PAIOC calls.
+We will have to balance the additional start-up time incurred from increasing the range with the speed-up gained due to fewer integer object creation calls.

 ## Results & Analysis